Quantifying Spatial Well-being

 Therefore, research project SenseLab aims to tackle the comfort definition from a newly emerging point of view: Directly looking into the human body.
 By doing so, we believe that we might not only identify the link between perceived comfort and its physiological markers, but also collect long-term data to observe how the indoor environment impacts our health and well-being.

-SenseLab is a multidisciplinary project that connects the architects, building engineers, medical professionals, psychologists.
+SenseLab is a multidisciplinary project that connects the architects, building engineers, and researchers with medical backgrounds.